mNovus-Industries/Meridia/CONTRIBUTING.md

 - Update your PR if requested.

 ## 📝 License
-By contributing to Anantam, you agree that your code will be licensed under the [MIT License](LICENSE).
+By contributing to Meridia, you agree that your code will be licensed under the [MIT License](LICENSE).

 🚀 Happy coding!
 We appreciate your contributions. 😊